Vinniciuslopes/love-running/README.md

 HOME GALLERY SIGNUP

-- Feature at the top right corner of the page, it is placed in a priority with the home, gallery and a signup form.
+- Feature at the top right corner of the page, it is placed in a priority order with the home, gallery and a signup form.
 - It links the page to its respective areas once you click on it.
 - The color was chosen to contrast the background color.